The Crippling of Donald Trump

 That’s what happens when you become president of the United States.
 It really doesn’t get more establishment than that.
 Every president is not only in the unique position of being the single person in charge of an entire branch of the federal government, but he also serves as the unrivaled symbol of American government both at home and abroad.
 The president is the face of the system.

 In a more practical sense, the president is bound by law and oath to not only uphold the U.S. Constitution, but to operate within the establishment.
 Wanna constantly complain about how broken the system is?
 That’s fine when you’re sitting outside it.
 Easy to rile people up then.
 But when you’re at the very center of it?
 Guess what?
-Now you’re the stone sitting in the belly of the beast.
+Now you’r width=e the stone sitting in the belly of the beast.
 You’re no longer the critic.
 You’re the guy in charge.
 And if it still doesn’t work, now it’s you’re fault.

 Donald Trump’s response to this development, given Factor 1, is utterly predictable.
 He just lies a lot.
 He greatly exaggerates what little victories he achieves.
 When no actual victories exist, he fabricates phantom claims from whole cloth.
 And whenever he suffers a political defeat, small or large, he lies egregiously or simply ignores it, hoping that no one will notice.